circlefin/malachite/docs/development-proposals/accountability.md

 # Accountability

-#### TLDR

 It has been decided to build de-centralized Starknet using consensus engines that are based on the well-known [Tendermint consensus](https://arxiv.org/abs/1807.04938) algorithm.
 To be safe and live, Tendermint consensus requires that more than 2/3 of the participants are correct, that is, follow the algorithm.
-In a proof-of-stake context, setting up a correct node is a technological challenge itself, e.g., (1) the node needs to have its private key it uses to sign consensus messages on a computer that is continuously connected to the Internet, which poses a security challenge to the setup or (2) the node needs to have high availability, as down-time may results in downtime (or reduced performance, e.g., throughput) of the whole chain.
+In a proof-of-stake context, setting up a correct node is a technological challenge itself, e.g., (1) the node needs to have its private key it uses to sign consensus messages on a computer that is continuously connected to the Internet, which poses a security challenge to the setup or (2) the node needs to have high availability, as downtime of one node may results in downtime (or reduced performance, e.g., throughput) of the whole chain.
 We thus argue in the following that it is best practice to incentivize node operators to take up this technological challenge seriously.

-A prerequisite to such incentivization schemes, is to collect evidence of misconfiguration/misbehavior.
+A prerequisite to such incentivization schemes is to collect evidence of misconfiguration/misbehavior.
 When we talk about evidence here, we are only interested in provable pieces of information, e.g., if a node has used its private key to sign to conflicting messages (which is forbidden by Tendermint), that is, so-called equivocation (double vote).
+We don't consider subjective criteria, e.g., whether a node did not respond before a timeout expired.

-What is the typical case for equivocation seen in production systems?
-Let's look at CometBFT.
+**What is the typical case for equivocation seen in production systems?** Let's look at CometBFT.
 CometBFT is a battle-tested consensus engine based on Tendermint consensus, which only records specific misbehavior, namely the duplicate vote evidence.
 While actual attacks are rare, equivocation has still been observed in production as a result of misconfiguration.
 Most companies operating a validator typically implement this node as a fault-tolerant setup itself (in order to achieve availability), having copies of the private key of the validator on multiple machines.
 If such a fault-tolerant setup is implemented poorly or misconfigured, this may result in duplicate (and sometimes conflicting) signatures in a protocol step, although no actual attack was intended.